“Stick it in the microwave on 'defrost' for a few minutes.”

 Your husband is going to cook dinner tonight, but he doesn't cook much so he doesn't know what to do.
 He has a frozen steak that needs to be thawed out.
-You explain what to do:
+These are the instructions you give him.

 Stick it in the microwave on 'defrost' for a few minutes.